angular/angular/aio/content/guide/singleton-services.md

-**Note:** If you have a module which has both providers and declarations, you _can_ use this technique to separate them out and you may see this pattern in legacy apps.
+**Note:** If you have a module which has both providers and declarations, you _can_ use this technique to separate them out and you may see this pattern in legacy applications.
 However, since Angular 6.0, the best practice for providing services is with the `@Injectable()` `providedIn` property.